New Jersey teacher overdoses in front of students, police say

 Authorities later found drugs and drug paraphernalia in a classroom closet, and on Thursday, charged Thompson with endangering the welfare of children, possession of fentanyl and possession of drug paraphernalia.
 He is due in court on Feb.
 1.

-District Superintendent Dr. Raymond González, in a press release issued by police, said the district would not be making further comments on “personal matters.”
+District Superintendent Dr. Raymond González, in a press release issued by police, said the district would not be making further comments on “personnel matters.”

 “We will maintain a continued focus on student and staff safety and on preserving the integrity of the classroom learning environment,” González said.